benajii/azure-petstore/README.md

 - In your Pipeline you will have to target your Agent pool, my personal agent pool was 'Dev Ops pc'

 ![Agent pool](petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/images/06_14.png)

-- To enable maven tasks/Spring boot on your agent, you need to Install [Java 1.8 x64](https://codenotfound.com/java-download-install-jdk-8-windows.html) Mavin JDK, [Download Maven](https://maven.apache.org/download.cgi) and [Install Maven](https://maven.apache.org/install.html).
+- To enable maven tasks/Spring boot on your agent, you need to Install [Java 1.8 x64](https://codenotfound.com/java-download-install-jdk-8-windows.html), [Download Maven](https://maven.apache.org/download.cgi) and [Install Maven](https://maven.apache.org/install.html).
 You will also have to configure your maven task as shown below

 ![Maven Task](petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/images/06_15.png)

     - Be sure to run the agent on your computer before running the pipeline on Azure DevOps, otherwise your agent pool will be off-line
     - Be sure to run docker to enable docker engine for your job so the pipeline can build the docker images